A city street filled with lots of traffic next to tall buildings.

 For example, Wagonex works with car dealerships and each subscription agreement would largely depend on that.
 Before you sign it, they will provide you with all the details you need.

-Other providers such as Onto have a very clear mileage structure.
+Other providers have a very clear mileage structure.
 You get 1,000 miles a month included in your monthly payment, but you can also pay to add more.
 Just how much depends on the car.

 For example, if you want to add an extra 500 miles monthly and you drive an Audi e-tron, you will have to pay £330.
 For cheaper, lower-tier cars, the cost is £75 for the same distance.

 “But isn’t car insurance included in the price?”
 I hear you ask.
-It is for most providers, such as elmo, and that makes car ownership so much simpler and easy.
+It is for most providers and that makes car ownership so much simpler and easy.

 However, other providers take into account more personal information about the driver to provide you with a car insurance quote.
 So, same as when insuring a car you own, the quote will be just as personalised and the premium would depend on your personal circumstance.